Explore Jordan's Ancient Kingdom

 Wrap up your journey at this serene oasis, home to unique wildlife and UNESCO wonders.

-• Accommodations: Choose eco-lodges or guesthouses to support sustainability.
+Choose eco-lodges or guesthouses to support sustainability and experience authentic Jordanian hospitality.

-• Seasonal Advice: Visit in spring (March-May) or autumn (Sep-Nov) for optimal weather.
+Visit in spring (March-May) or autumn (September-November) for optimal weather and comfortable exploration.

-• Cuisine: Don’t miss Jordanian dishes such as mansaf, maqluba, and knafeh.
+Don't miss Jordanian dishes such as mansaf, maqluba, and knafeh for an authentic culinary experience.

 Amman

 Activities: Visit the ancient Roman Theatre, the Citadel, and the Jordan Museum.
-Explore the vibrant markets and café culture of Rainbow Street.
+Explore the vibrant markets and cafΓ© culture of Rainbow Street.

 Accommodation: A wide range of options from luxury hotels to boutique hostels.